 Basic factors that affect brewing equipment cost

-3 basic factors affect brewing equipment cost, which includes:
+3 basic factors affect brewing equipment cost in 2020, which includes:

 - What kind of brewery equipment material you use?